drandreaskrueger/chainhammer/README.md

 Public repo because [#346](https://github.com/jpmorganchase/quorum/issues/346), etc - for more info also see Electron-[internal repo](https://gitlab.com/electronDLT/training-material/).
-# chainhammer v30
+# chainhammer v31
-TPS measurements of Quorum, EnergyWebFoundation, etc. - should work with any Ethereum type chain; focus on PoA consensus
+TPS measurements of Quorum, EnergyWebFoundation, geth clique, parity aura, etc. It should work with any Ethereum type chain; we focused on PoA consensus.

 ## instructions
 * `chainhammer` - submits many transactions to blockchain - see next chapter 'chronology'